 As your loved one's disease worsens, developing a dementia care plan becomes even more critical.
 The symptoms of middle-stage dementia intensify as the brain cells continue to be damaged.

 Your parent with middle-stage dementia may require assistance with the following:

-If you live with someone who is in the middle stages of dementia, you have probably assumed increased responsibility for their care by now.
-At this point, it may be necessary to assess whether you require more assistance to safeguard your loved one's health and safety.
+If you live with someone in the middle stages of dementia, you have probably assumed increased responsibility for their care.
+At this point, assessing whether you require more assistance to safeguard your loved one's health and safety may be necessary.
 It's also critical to evaluate your own physical and mental health, the financial costs of caregiving, and the impact on your family, social, and professional lives.

 You may wish to consider the following care and support options:

 The symptoms of late-stage dementia continue to worsen as the disease develops.
 At this point, leaving your loved one alone is no longer safe; they will require 24-hour help and supervision.

 Along with full-time assistance with daily care, your parent may:

 - Have difficulties swallowing or eating

 - Incapable of speaking or expressing thoughts coherently